 The Project does not include parking, as no residences are proposed at this time.
+Future development will be required to comply to regulations in effect at that time, including vesting.

 F. Internal Circulation

 Although the Vesting Tentative Tract Map shows shared driveways serving the five lots, the Project is conditioned to reconfigure the driveways so that four lots contribute equal area to form two shared driveways and one lot shall have its own driveway.
 This will require a change to the Vesting Tentative Tract Map prior to final map recordation and will not increase the number of proposed driveways from three total.